Berymuch/Streamer.Bot/Actions List.md

 Action | Uses OBS Scenes/Filters | Description
 :---: | :---: | :---:
 Grifter Nut | No | Used in tandom with the Vnyan redeem by the same name to activate vibrations on a pishock device.
-Help me nut | No | Links to a webpage with explanations and descriptions of all valid Nut values as defined in my Vnyan Nodegraphs.
-Nut 666 | Yes | Used to activate specific filters in OBS in tandem with the associated code in Vnyan.
-Vnyan is unable to toggle Scene filters, so this code runs to do that.

 ***